klaascuvelier/chosen/README.md

 ### Fork by Klaas Cuvelier
 [Website](http://www.cuvedev.net)

-CHANGES:
+CHANGES

-- dont hide results by moving left out of the viewport, really hide it
+1. don't hide results by moving left out of the viewport, really hide it
-- option to hide search (options.search_enabled)
+2. option to hide search (options.search_enabled)
-- option for extra classes for option object (options.search_at_start)
+3. option for extra classes for option object (options.search_at_start)

 ### Contributing to Chosen